 Research Contact: Dr Andrew Clapham

 Much of Nottingham Institute of Education's (NIoE) research activity is organised through burgeoning research groups.
-As a community of researchers, we work with practitioners across the whole range of education settings from birth to adult.
 Our education research is therefore centrally motivated by our wanting to make a difference.
 We explore the intersection between research and practice to understand what is happening on the ‘shop floor’ of education settings - an understanding aimed at improving both policy and practice.
 Our research explores critical issues of inclusion and equity, including questions of gender, ethnicity, social class and sexual orientation.
 We focus upon education in its widest sense and we strongly believe that education research is about making our world - both for the individual and for society - emotionally and intellectually richer and fuller.

 Our education researchers employ an extensive range of methods and an equally wide range of traditions.
 Crucially, we work with a varied range of partners from settings as diverse as early years settings, further education colleges, botanic gardens, mainstream schools and prisons at the local, national and international scales.